DanielLosada/Transformers---Lyrics-Generator/README.md

 ## 6. Results <a name="results"></a>

 ### 6.1 Experiment 1: Single-artist training <a name="experiment_1"></a>
-We trained on about 100 lyrics by a single artist (exact amount depending on the number of lyrics  available in the dataset).
+Experiment setup: We trained on about 100 lyrics by a single artist (exact amount depending on the number of lyrics  available in the dataset).
+We used Google Colab or local environment for training.
+Hypothesis: Training data size is very limited, we expect overfitting.
-The main tendency that we observed is that the limitation in the size of the dataset led to overfitting.
+Resuts and conclusions: The main tendency that we observed is that indeed the limitation in the size of the dataset led to overfitting.
 Experiments were conducted with different learning rate, all more or less leading to a similar result.

 The problems that we encountered in the generated lyrics were also mostly due to the small size of the dataset - predisposition to word repetition and to generating truncated lines or lines consisting of one word.
 We tried to address this issue in post processing by introducing a __post_process function that cleans up the generated sequences of lyrics by removing redundant line breaks, and removes consecutive duplicated words using the __remove_consecutive_duplicates helper function.

 TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)

 ### 6.2 Experiment 2: Specific genre training <a name="experiment_2"></a>
-Now we are training on larger amounts of data - a set of lyrics of a certain genre (determined by an argument specified in argparse) containing of several thousands of songs.
+Experiment setup: Now we are training on larger amounts of data - a set of lyrics of a certain genre (determined by an argument specified in argparse) containing of several thousands of songs.
+Training is done in a local environment or via a Google Cloud VM instance (CPU only, we didn't have GPUs available)
+Hypothesis: We expect the training to be more productive and a significant improvement in the quality of generated lyrics.
-Results: we observed a decrease in overfitting issues, indicating a better generalization capability of the model.
+Results and conclusions: We observed a decrease in overfitting issues, indicating a better generalization capability of the model.
 The generated lyrics showed reasonable quality and coherence, making more sense in the context of the chosen genre.
 At this stage is became more difficult to complete training with the computational resources we had (without GPUs).
+Training was taking a very long time.

 TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
 <p align="right"><a href="#toc">To top</a></p>

 ### 6.3 Experiment 3: Conditional lyrics generation <a name="experiment_3"></a>
-Training with a full dataset to generate song lyrics similar to those of a specific artist.
+Experiment setup: Training with a full dataset to generate song lyrics similar to those of a specific artist.
 The dataset (one of the two available) and the artist are determined by arguments specified in argparse.
+Training locally or via a Google Cloud VM instance (CPU only)
+Hypothesis: The model should produce good results but it will be really time costly to train without GPUs, and we can not really afford to tune the hyperparameters.
-Results: Lyrics of enhanced quality and coherence (though there is still quite a bit of room for improvement).
+Results and conclusions : Lyrics of enhanced quality and coherence (though there is still quite a bit of room for improvement).
-The main issue was again the lack of computational resources.
+The main issue was lack of computational resources.

 TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
 <p align="right"><a href="#toc">To top</a></p>